datalad-handbook/book/docs/basics/101-105-install.rst

    $ cd ../../
    $ cat << EOT >> notes.txt
-   The command 'datalad install [--source] PATH' installs a dataset from e.g. a URL or a path.
+   The command 'datalad install [--source] PATH' installs a dataset from e.g., a URL or a path.
    If you install a dataset into an existing dataset (as a subdataset), remember to specify the root of the superdataset with the '-d' option.